If you grow tomatoes, you have almost certainly run afoul of the fungus that causes the disease known as early blight.

 A variety of fungicides are effective against early blight, but the fungi that cause this infection are becoming resistant in some areas.

-One advantage of this fungicide is that it acts on multiple targets in the fungus at the same time, so resistance is less likely to develop.
+You need to find a fungicide that acts on multiple targets in the fungus at the same time, so resistance is less likely to develop.

 In other words, if a fungicide targets one specific aspect of the organism’s metabolism, resistance develops much more quickly than if the chemical targets a number of different biochemical processes at the same time.